-- houses on slopes with large open internal spaces, large windows along one wall and a lot fewer windows on the back wall - pole houses on slopes with limited foundation bracing - houses with more than one type of foundations (for example, a combination of concrete slab foundations and timber piles) - houses with irregular design shapes or several split levels - unreinforced brick or concrete masonry chimneys - double skin brickwork and unreinforced concrete block walls.
+- houses on slopes with large open internal spaces, large windows along one wall and fewer windows on the back wall - pole houses on slopes with limited foundation bracing - houses with more than one type of foundation (e.g. a combination of concrete slab foundations and timber piles) - houses with irregular design shapes or several split levels - double skin brickwork and unreinforced concrete block walls.